intechstudio/grid-documentation/tooltips/Config_tooltips.md

 ### 17 Remove

-Remove the marked Action(s) permanently.
+Remove the marked Action(s) from the Action Chain permanently.

 ### 20 Export